 Once you select an event, we will generate all the incoming paths of (up to 15) event nodes that meet the following conditions:

 - If the event node is an [Amplitude] Start Session, which depends on if you are looking at incoming paths.

 - If the node is greater than or equal to the threshold and if the node has an incoming path.

 If you click on a particular node, Pathfinder will only highlight paths that lead into and out of that particular node.
 Additionally, the black section of a node denotes all paths where the next event was '[Amplitude] End Session'.
 The "Other" node is the aggregate of nodes that fall below the threshold you've set.
 Lower the threshold to show more individual nodes.

 The sankey diagram (the flow diagram) is used to show you all the paths that start with or end with a specific event.
 Each step of the paths is labeled.
 The label tells you the event performed at that step in the sequence and the percentage of events at that step that were that event.
-For example, in the sequence shown below, 41.18% of events at Step 3 in a sequence were “Edit Profile”.
+For example, in the sequence shown below (Start Session --> Main Landing Screen --> Step 3), 41.18% of events at Step 3 in the sequence were “Edit Profile”.

 Each step in the sequence is uniquely colored.
 The colored pathways show you the flow of events between two nodes.
 To measure the total number of conversions through a selected sequence, use the funnel visualization at the top.